aksommerville/samsam/README.md

  - Combine all decals in one image.
  - Shuffle positions such that all decals are reachable.
  - Recolor the shotgun's outline.
 It's crazy to have two different blacks when there's otherwise just two colors total.
+ - Replace all the off-yellow pixels with colors of my choosing.
+ - One pixel of the Mediterranean was transparent, between Italy and Tunisia.
+I made it blue.
+ - Ditto one pixel around New Orleans.

 rishita wrote on Discord:
 heres the deal: you must use only these provided visual assets.